|

 Mrs. Goodale continued to offer to purchase Havanese in Latin American

-newspapers and received only one response: Senior Barber in Costa Rica
+newspapers and received only one other response: Senior Barber in Costa

-agreed to sell five Havanese to the Goodales.
-As a result, by 1974, eleven
+Rica agreed to sell five Havanese to the Goodales.
+As a result, by 1974,

 Havanese fledgling breeding program.
 In 1979, she founded the Havanese